AutoDetect: Towards a Unified Framework for Automated Weakness Detection in Large Language Models: Implementation Details

 \section{Implementation Details}

 We employ the \texttt{gpt-4-1106-preview} for identifying weaknesses to ensure the performance of our framework.
 We limit each subcategory to a maximum of six knowledge points to balance coverage and cost.
+During the iterative search process, we utilize 5 seed questions and conduct a search over 10 steps to balance effectiveness and cost.
 During the training phase, we choose LoRA fine-tuning \cite{hu2021lora}, as full-parameter fine-tuning significantly impacts performance due to limited data.
 We utilize the AdamW \cite{loshchilov2017decoupled} optimizer with $\beta_1$ set at 0.9 and $\beta_2$ at 0.999.
 To accelerate training, we adopt the Deepspeed Zero 2 strategy \cite{rasley2020deepspeed}.
 In addition, we train all models for 5 epochs with a batch size of 4.
 We use a learning rate of 2e-5, along with 0.1 warm-up steps and a linear decay schedule.
 In the inference phase, we employ the vllm framework \cite{kwon2023efficient} to speed up output and employ greedy decoding.
 All the experiments are conducted on 8×80GB NVIDIA A100 GPUs.